munificent/craftinginterpreters/book/statements-and-state.md

 ### Statement syntax trees

-There are no places in the grammar whether both an expression or a statement is allowed.
+There are no places in the grammar where both an expression and a statement is allowed.
 The operands of, say, `+` are always expressions, never statements.
 The body of a while loop is always a statement.